wilaak/datastar-swoole/README.md

 This package offers an SDK for working with [Datastar](https://data-star.dev) in [Swoole](https://wiki.swoole.com/en/#/).
 It is a simple wrapper of the [Official PHP SDK](https://github.com/starfederation/datastar-php).

-### Why Swoole?

-Traditional PHP SAPI servers (like Apache, PHP-FPM, or FrankenPHP) struggle to efficiently handle large numbers of concurrent, long-lived requests.
-Swoole’s asynchronous, coroutine-driven architecture enables your application to manage thousands of simultaneous long-lived connections with high efficiency.

 ## Installation

 First you must install the Swoole PHP extension.
 Please refer to the [documentation](https://wiki.swoole.com/en/#/environment?id=pecl).